2nd Dragoon Guards (Queen's Bays): Early history

 The regiment was raised in 1685 as the Earl of Peterborough's Regiment of Horse when James II expanded his army after the Monmouth Rebellion.
 (Note: At this time, regiments were typically named after the Colonel and changed names when a new Colonel was appointed.)
 Peterborough was a Catholic who remained loyal to James and was replaced by Edward Villiers on 31 December 1688.
 (Note: Commissions were private assets that could be bought, sold or used as an investment; many Colonels played no active military role which seems likely with Villiers.)

 During the Nine Years' War, it served as Villiers Regiment in Ireland between 1689 and 1691, fighting in the battles of the Boyne and Aughrim.
 (Note: Villiers died in July 1689 but this would not have impacted operational command, which appears to have exercised by Lt-Colonel George Carpenter.)
 At Aughrim, it was ordered to cross a bog under heavy fire, prompting French general the Marquis de St Ruth to shout "It is madness, but no matter, the more that cross the more we shall kill;" he was decapitated by a cannonball shortly thereafter.
 When the Treaty of Limerick ended the war in Ireland in October 1691, the regiment returned to England.

-Brigadier-General Richard Leveson became Colonel on 19 January 1694 and as Leveson's Regiment of Horse it was based in Flanders until the Treaty of Ryswick ended the war in 1697.
+After Brigadier-General Richard Leveson became Colonel on 19 January 1694, it became Leveson's Regiment of Horse.
 It escaped disbandment by being placed on the Irish establishment; (Note: Until 1707, Scotland, England and Ireland were treated as separate kingdoms, which paid for their own military units.)
 Leveson died in March 1699 and Daniel Harvey took over as Colonel.
 During the War of the Spanish Succession Harveys Regiment moved to Portugal in March 1704 to support the Allied campaign in the Iberian Peninsula.
 In July 1710 it fought at the Battle of Almenar but in December was overwhelmed by superior forces at Brihuega, the survivors being taken prisoner.

 In recognition of its involvement in suppressing the 1715 Jacobite rising it changed names to The Princess of Wales's Own Regiment of Horse and after Caroline of Wales became Queen in 1727 The Queen's Own Regiment of Horse.
 After the 1745 Jacobite rising it changed titles again to The Queen's Regiment of Dragoon Guards in 1746 then 2nd (The Queen's) Regiment of Dragoon Guards in 1751.
 During the Seven Years' War, it fought at Corbach and Warburg in July 1760 and then captured several French regiments at the Battle of Wilhelmsthal in June 1762.
 After starting to ride on bay horses, the regiment were renamed as the 2nd Dragoon Guards (Queen's Bays) in 1767.